 Working out the best diet for your horse or horses from the enormous and confusing array of commercial feeds and supplements, or from more than 100 basic feed ingredients can be overwhelming.
 There are so many products on the market for a huge spectrum of issues that you could easily over supplement, especially performance horses.
 This is not in the horse’s best interests or for that matter, the horse owner’s wallet!
 In this case, an independent equine nutritionist may be a worthwhile investment in the health and well being of the horse.

 Equine nutritionists have the education and experience to know what the best combination of feeds is for each individual horse’s situation whether a high performance horse or a high needs mare with a foal or your ‘best buddy’ in the paddock.
 The advantage an independent equine nutritionist offers is that their choice of feeds and supplements is not restricted to the product line sold by an employer.
 Instead the independent nutritionist can recommend a diet that is best suited for the horse, whether in work or not or breeding.

-Would you like to learn more or prefer a video?
+Would you like to learn more, perhaps prefer a video?
 Back in 2017 I put together an 18 minute video to try and cover some of the key points.
-I edited out all my intakes of breath so try and keep up 🙂
+I edited out all my intakes of breath so try and keep up

 Dr. Eleanor Kellon VMD, a leader in the field of applications of nutraceuticals for horses in the US, says